Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

 3. Add automated testing using a library such as Jest.js.

 4. On the Recipe page if there are no results returned, add a message informing of this.

+5. Convert the Local Storage code to use Databases

 ## Known outstanding bugs